Maxwell K. Goldstein: Solving the HF/DF problem

 Goldstein's work enabled the U.S. Navy to begin widespread implementation of HF/DF.
 In June 1942, the navy began equipping half of all new-construction destroyers and destroyer-escorts with HF/DF systems.

 This breakthrough paid immediate dividends: between July 1942 and May 1943 Allied direction finders managed to divert 105 (out of 174) North Atlantic convoys away from wolf-pack ambushes, and enabled another 23 partially to avoid such traps.
 The Allied use of a full suite of technical innovations (including direction finding, radar and Ultra signals decryption) to help anticipate, avoid, and strike back against the U-boat threat decisively turned the tide of the Battle of the Atlantic.
-On November 1943, stating, "The enemy holds every trump card... knows all our secrets and we know none of his" Admiral Donitz permanently abandoned wolf-pack tactics, leaving individual U-boats to operate on their own.
+In November 1943, stating, "The enemy holds every trump card... knows all our secrets and we know none of his" Admiral Donitz permanently abandoned wolf-pack tactics, leaving individual U-boats to operate on their own.
 This shift in tactics relegated U-boats to little more than a harassment role, and signaled the end of German offensive operations in the Atlantic.